CaelanDrayer/caelandrayer.ca/Fenna/index.md

 ---
 # Fenna

 My father grew up in the Netherlands & England where sailing was a pastime of his.
 Going right from high school into naval college, ending up in the merchant marine as a radio officer - where he then travelled around the world.
 One port of call he happened upon was Vancouver, Canada.
-This would be an important place, as in 1993 he immigrated there my mother.
+This would be an important place, as in 1993 he immigrated there with my mother.
 Apparently the options were either that or Sydney, Australia - but the spiders down under were a no from my mom.

 Thus, Vancouver - the place I was born and raised (and continue to call home!).
 This was where my father built a company, which he grew enough to make selling it & retiring feasible.
 His final meeting at the company he changed his background to a tropical beach - mentioning he was going to be off in the Caribbean - on a yacht.
 Thus began his search for an appropriate vessel.